-Dato' Zhang Li is responsible of the management and operation Zen Tech.
+Dato' Zhang Li is responsible of the Finance and Management of Zen Tech International Berhad.
 She also oversees the operations of the e-commerce division.

-The profile of Dato' Zhang Li is shown under Director's Profile in Page 9 of this Annual Report.
+The profile of Dato' Zhang Li is shown under Director's Profile on Page 10 of this Annual Report.